New Jersey Zoning Laws are a Maze! Every Municipality Has Different Ordinances.

 What is the Zoning Board of Adjustment?

-The Zoning Board of Adjustment is a group of citizens appointed by the governing body that has the power to grant variances from the municipal zoning ordinances.
-The board can only grant a variance in accordance with the standards set forth in the Municipal Land Use Law and the local zoning or planning board ordinances.
+The Zoning Board of Adjustment is a group of citizens appointed by the governing body of the municipality that has the power to grant variances from the local zoning law(s).
+The board can only grant a variance in accordance with the standards set forth in the Municipal Land Use Law (MLUL).
+The MLUL is a statewide law with many provisions.
 In all cases before the Zoning Board of Adjustment, it is the applicant’s burden to prove his or her case.
-In addition, the applicant must demonstrate that the granting of a variance will not create substantial harm (commonly referred to as negative effects) to the public, or impair the intent and purpose of the Municipal Zoning Ordinance.
+In addition, the applicant must demonstrate that the granting of a variance will not substantially harm the public, or impair the intent and purpose of the Municipal Zoning Ordinance.
+This harm is commonly referred to as negative criteria.

 The governing body of a municipality creates by ordinance, a zoning board of adjustment unless the municipality is eligible by law to establish a unified planning and zoning board under N.J.S.A.
 C.40:55D-25).

-A zoning board of adjustment consists of seven regular members and may not appoint more than four alternate members should a regular member be absent or unable to participate in the hearing(s).
+A zoning board of adjustment consists of seven regular members and up to (not more than) four alternate members should a regular member or members be absent or unable to participate in one or more scheduled public hearing(s).
 The term of each regular member is four years, and the term of each alternate member is two years.
-No member of the board of adjustment shall be permitted to act on any matter in which he or she has, either directly or indirectly, any personal or financial interest.
+No member of the board of adjustment is permitted to act on any matter in which he or she has, either directly or indirectly, any personal or financial interest.

 The board of adjustment elects a chairman and vice chairman from its regular members and selects a secretary, who may or may not be a member of the board of adjustment or a municipal employee.

-Alternate members may participate in all matters but may not vote except in the absence or disqualification of a regular member.
-In the event that a choice must be made as to which alternate member is to vote, alternate members are selected based in the order of their numerical designations.
+Alternate members may appear and participate in all matters of the board but may not vote except in the absence or disqualification of a regular member.
+In the event that a choice must be made as to which alternate member is to vote, alternate members are selected based in the order of their numerical designation(s).

 Members of the zoning board do not hold elected or appointed office.